stevenao/activitystrea.ms/README.md

 Sets the value of the `http://www.w3.org/ns/activitystreams#units` property.
 The value must be one of: `cm`, `feet`, `inches`, `km`, `m`, `miles`, or any absolute URI.

-### Class: `as.models.Profile > as.models.Content`
+### Class: `as.models.Profile > as.models.Object`

 The base class for all Activity Streams 2.0 Profile objects.
-Inherits from `as.models.Content`
+Inherits from `as.models.Object`

 #### Property: `as.models.Profile.prototype.describes`

-### Class: `as.models.Profile.Builder > as.models.Content.Builder`
+### Class: `as.models.Profile.Builder > as.models.Object.Builder`

 The base class for all `as.models.Profile` builders.
-Inherits from `as.models.Content.Builder`
+Inherits from `as.models.Object.Builder`

 #### Method: `as.models.Profile.Builder.prototype.describes(val)`

 Sets the value of the `http://www.w3.org/ns/activitystreams#describes` property.

-### Class: `as.models.Queston > as.models.Content, as.models.Activity`
+### Class: `as.models.Question > as.models.Activity`

 The base class for all Activity Streams 2.0 Question objects.
-Inherits from both `as.models.Content` and `as.models.Activity`;
+Inherits from `as.models.Activity`;

 #### Property: `as.models.Question.prototype.anyOf`

 Returns the value of the `http://www.w3.org/ns/activitystreams#anyOf` property.
 The value will either be `undefined` or an Iterable of `as.models.Base` objects.

 #### Property: `as.models.Question.prototype.oneOf`

 Returns the value of the `http://www.w3.org/ns/activitystreams#oneOf` property.
 The value will either be `undefined` or an Iterable of `as.models.Base` objects.

-### Class: `as.models.Question.Builder > as.models.Content.Builder, as.models.Activity.Builder`
+### Class: `as.models.Question.Builder > as.models.Activity.Builder`

 The base class for all `as.models.Question` builders.
-Inherits from `as.models.Content.Builder` and `as.models.Activity.Builder`;
+Inherits from `as.models.Activity.Builder`;

 #### Method: `as.models.Question.Builder.anyOf(val)`